IRS head is getting questioned by lawmakers after former FBI officials were audited

 "Wait for the investigation.
 And don't give in to outrage or conspiracy theory," Gray-Fenner said.

-Neal also called for more information through the investigation and through the House committee's questions tomorrow.
+Neal also called for more information through the investigation and through the House committee's questions.

 "We need more information on the National Research Program, and for Rettig, as well as his chief of staff, to shed more light on how these men could possibly be 'randomly' selected," Neal said.
 "I've seen the odds, and it's clear there's more to know."